howitworks18/react-native-mvp-legup/README.md

-# MVP Leg Up: React Native Starter Kit
+# MVP Leg Up 🦵: React Native Starter Kit

 Welcome to MVP Leg Up, your go-to React Native starter kit for quickly setting up a new mobile project with essential features and configurations.